Cal-Poly-Simulation-Lab/PolySim-Grad-Student-Resources/README.md

 # Task One:  The Literature Review and Thesis Proposal

 This section coveres your first milestone/deliverable for your thesis project, the literature review and the thesis proposal.
-Your grade for Aero 599 thesis unit will be assigned based on completing these tasks.
+Your grade for Aero 599 thesis units for the fall term will be assigned based on completing these tasks.

 ## The Literature Review

 * Weeks 1-3 - Topic development with advisor
-* Week 4/5 - Lit Review Outline
+* Week 4/5 - Develop literature review outline
+* Week 6 - Form your committee
-* Week 7 - Committee formed
+* Week 7 - Send literature review to your *advisor*
+* Week 8 - Send literature review to your *committee*
 * Week 9/10 - Thesis Proposal

+## The Literature Review

+The elements of an engineering literature review include a clear introduction, body, and conclusion.
+The introduction defines the topic and its significance, while the body analyzes and synthesizes the existing research by comparing, contrasting, and critiquing different sources.
+The conclusion summarizes key findings, identifies gaps in knowledge, and explains how the reviewed work leads to the author's own project or research.

+### Introduction

+* Background and purpose: Provide an overview of the topic, define any key terminology, and state the purpose and scope of the review.
+* Significance: Explain why the topic is important and what gap in existing knowledge your review will address.
+* Organization: Briefly outline the structure of the review.

+### Body

+* Evaluation and synthesis: Critically analyze the literature, evaluating the strengths and weaknesses of different studies.
+* Comparison and contrast: Discuss how different studies are similar and how they vary in their methods, results, and conclusions.
+* Categorization: Organize the literature into categories, such as by theme, methodology, or the position taken by the authors.
+* Historical context: Provide historical context or an overview of how the research area has developed over time.

+### Conclusion

+* Summary of findings: Briefly summarize the most significant findings and key points from the reviewed literature.
+* Identification of gaps: Highlight the remaining gaps in knowledge and unanswered questions in the research.
+* Implications: Explain the implications of the reviewed work for future research and how your own project builds upon those works.

+### Reminders

+* Be sure to review literature or projects internal to Cal Poly, but be sure to look *outside* Cal Poly to see what otehr folks are doing.
+*

 ## The Thesis Proposal